wormhole-foundation/xdapp-book/src/development/tilt/linux.md

 ```

 ### 2. Install Docker
-If you're using Linxu with a window manager, consider getting Docker Desktop instead of the following command.
+If you're using Linux with a window manager, consider getting Docker Desktop instead of the following command.
 It comes with Kubernetes built in and you won't need to download `minikube`.
-It's reccomended to have atleast 4 CPUs and 16GB RAM dedicated to Docker.
+It's recommended to have at least 4 CPUs and 16GB RAM dedicated to Docker.

 Also make sure that you set up docker as a NON ROOT USER!